bast/talk-collaborative-routines/talk.md

 - Too much, too many, too soon, too long
 - Often changing subjects
-- No control of whether you want to follow an issue or not
+- Not enough control of whether you want to follow an issue or not
 - No clear lifetime for issues ("is this issue still relevant?")
-- No clear owner ("is this already fixed?")
+- No clear owner ("who is working on it? me?")
 - Easy to write to the wrong audience (forget somebody or reply all)
 - Lost knowledge for people who will join your team later
+- Difficult to find knowledge after some time

 .blue[*"I have already made this paper too long, for which I must crave pardon, not having now time to make it shorter."*]
 [Benjamin Franklin]